U.S. says it has agreed Pacific Islands partnership, offering 'big dollar' aid | Politics

 Holding up a document, he said it showed the United States and the Pacific have a "shared vision for the future and a determination to build that future together."
 Blinken said the shared vision "recognizes that only by working together can we actually tackle the biggest challenges of our time, that confront all of our citizens."

-Blinken cited the climate crisis and health emergencies and promoting economic opportunity and "preserving a free and open Indo-Pacific where every nation - no matter how big, no matter how small, has the right to choose its own path."
+He cited the climate crisis, health emergencies, promoting economic opportunity, and preserving a "free and open Indo-Pacific" where every nation regardless of size "has the right to choose its own path."
 SOLOMON ISLANDS TIES TO CHINA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)